mbadolato/iTerm2-Color-Schemes/README.md

 The scheme Github was inspired by the color theme palette used at [Github](http://github.com/) for their UI and in some of their mascot images.

 The scheme Solarized Darcula was inspired by the color theme created by [@rickhanlonii](https://github.com/rickhanlonii).
+There are two screenshots below; one with a background and one without.
+The background image is included in the backgrounds/ directory and the image must be manually set on the profile's Preferences->Window tab.
+It's hard to see from the screenshot, but it looks great!

 If there are other color schemes you'd like to see included, drop me a line!